Esri/utility-network-sdk/README.md

 ##Documentation
 This repository contains two important documents.

-- [Utility Network SDK Alpha 13.pptx](https://github.com/ArcGIS/utility-network-sdk-dev/blob/master/Utility%20Network%20SDK%20Alpha%2013.pptx).
-This PowerPoint describes the major classes inside the Utility Network SDK.
-While the SDK is still evolving, this document is up-to-date with the SDK.
+- [Utility Network SDK Beta 1](https://github.com/ArcGIS/utility-network-sdk-dev/blob/master/Utility%20Network%20SDK%20Beta%201.pdf).
+This document describes the major classes inside the Utility Network SDK.
+While the SDK is still evolving, this document is up-to-date with the SDK. *New introductory material was added in Beta 1.
+The doc will continue to evolve through future beta releases.*
 - [Utility Network SDK.chm](https://github.com/ArcGIS/utility-network-sdk-dev/blob/master/Utility%20Network%20SDK.chm).
 This contains an API reference for this alpha release.
 Utility Network classes are contained within the ArcGIS.Core.Internal.Data.UtilityNetwork namespace (post-ship, they will move to ArcGIS.Core.Data.UtilityNetwork).
 This API reference is not yet complete, and will evolve over time.
 For classes outside of the utility network, we recommend you continue to use the [official documentation](http://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).

 ##Requirements